Customer Service Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for customer service roles in Washington DC?

-The H-1B is rarely used for standard customer service roles since most positions don't qualify as specialty occupations requiring a specific bachelor's degree.
+The H-1B visa is rarely used for standard customer service roles since most positions don't qualify as specialty occupations requiring a specific bachelor's degree.
 More commonly, customer service professionals in DC enter on O-1 visas for those with extraordinary ability, TN visas for Canadian and Mexican nationals in qualifying roles, or through employer-sponsored green card pathways after establishing tenure in a related technical or managerial position.

 How to find customer service visa sponsorship jobs in Washington DC?